MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeviceCollectionVariable.md

 ```

 ### -VariableName

-Specifies the name of a collection variable.
+Specify the name of the collection variable to change.

 ```yaml
 Type: String